 Shorten Contingency Time Frames

 Shorten the inspection window, purchase and sale date (if applicable by state), and mortgage contingency if possible.
 Speak with your lender to determine the earliest mortgage contingency date.
 This is attractive to a seller because the home is off-market in a shorter time frame if the deal doesn’t work out.
 The deadlines are technically flexible if necessary as a buyer can ask for an extension.
 The seller will likely provide that extension within reason as it’s likely shorter and less cumbersome than relisting the home and restarting the sale process all over again.

 Increase Your Down Payment

 Sellers may feel a buyer with a higher down payment of 10-20% is more qualified than a buyer with a 3.5-5% down payment.
 Consider putting more money down if you’re able.
-Borrowing from your 401k could be a valuable option to bring your down payment to 20% if it is possible.
+Borrowing from your 401k could be a viable option to bring your down payment to 20% if it is possible.
 Although this is a loan that you’ll need to repay, you’re repaying yourself technically and there are typically a variety of repayment options.
 This may be a sounder financial decision as opposed to putting less than 20% down and having to pay mortgage insurance which comes with an upfront fee and a monthly fee.
-Submitting your offer with a larger deposit is another way to strengthen the validity of your bid.
-Most buyers include a $1,000 deposit with their offer and then an additional at the purchase and sale.
-Why not put $5,000 in at the beginning if you’re going to have to anyway at the end?

 Be Flexible on Closing Date